tlaskowsky/cdk-gitlab-3day-workshop/lab-6a/lab-6a.md

 ## Step 4: Build and Push Docker Image (Manual Step)

 Build the container image locally and push it to the ECR repository you just created.
+Note: DO NOT use `sudo` for these commands.
+Be sure to run `sudo usermod -aG docker $USER` and verify that you are in the `docker` group by entering `groups`.
+If you do not see the `docker` in your gorup, then run `newgrp docker`.

 1.  **Authenticate Docker to ECR:** Run in your local terminal (replace placeholders):
     ```bash